-We compete with many other providers of online navigation, Web search, information, entertainment, business, recruitment, community, electronic commerce, Internet access and broadcast services.
+We compete with many other providers of online navigation, Web search, commercial search, information, entertainment, business, recruitment, community, electronic commerce, and Internet access services.
 As we expand the scope of our Internet offerings, we will compete directly with a greater number of Internet sites, media companies, and companies providing business services across a wide range of different online services, including:

-- companies offering communications, Web search, information, community and entertainment services and Internet access either on a stand alone basis or integrated into other products and media properties;

-- vertical markets where competitors may have advantages in expertise, brand recognition, and other factors;

-- online employment recruiting companies;

-- online merchant hosting services; and
+- companies offering communications, Web search, commercial search, information, community and entertainment services and Internet access either on a stand alone basis or integrated into other products and media properties; - vertical markets where competitors may have advantages in expertise, brand recognition, available financial and other resources, and other factors; - · online employment recruiting companies; and - online merchant hosting services.

-- online broadcasting of business events.

 In order to compete effectively, we may need to expend significant internal engineering resources or acquire other technologies and companies to provide or enhance our capabilities.
-For example, our recent acquisition of Inktomi brings us leading technology in Web search, which is an important service we provide to our users.
 If we are unable to maintain or expand our customer and user base in the future, our revenues may decline.

-Companies such as AOL Time Warner and Microsoft may have a competitive advantage because they have greater access to content, maintain billing relationships with customers and have access to established distribution networks.
+Companies such as Time Warner and Microsoft may have a competitive advantage because they have greater access to content, maintain billing relationships with more customers and have access to established distribution networks.

-We face significant competition from AOL Time Warner ("AOL" or "America Online") and Microsoft ("Microsoft" or "MSN").
+We face significant competition from Time Warner's America Online business ("AOL" or "America Online") and Microsoft ("Microsoft" or "MSN").
 The combination of America Online and Time Warner provides America Online with content from Time Warner's movie and television, music, books and periodicals, news, sports and other media holdings; access to a network of cable and other broadband delivery technologies; and considerable resources for future growth and expansion.
 The America Online/Time Warner combination also provides America Online with access to a broad potential customer base consisting of Time Warner's current customers and subscribers of its various media properties.
 To a less significant extent, we also face competition from other companies that have combined a variety of services under one brand in a manner similar to Yahoo!.
 In certain of these cases, most notably AOL and MSN, our competition has a direct billing relationship with a greater number of their users through access and other services than we have with our users through certain of our premium services.
 This relationship permits our competitors to have several potential advantages including the potential to be more effective than us in targeting services and advertisements to the specific taste of their users.